MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 Microsoft Entra ID supports the use of OATH-TOTP SHA-1 and SHA-256 tokens that refresh codes every 30 or 60 seconds.
 Customers can purchase these tokens from the vendor of their choice.

 Microsoft Entra ID has a new Microsoft Graph API in preview for Azure.

-This preview refresh uses the hardware OATH token Authentication methods policy.
 Administrators can access Microsoft Graph APIs with least privileged roles to manage tokens in the preview.
 There aren't any options to manage hardware OATH token in this preview refresh in the Microsoft Entra admin center.

 You can continue to manage tokens from the original preview in **OATH tokens** in the Microsoft Entra admin center.
 On the other hand, you can only manage tokens in the preview refresh by using Microsoft Graph APIs.